UtrechtUniversity/yoda/docs/design/yoda-moai.md

-*-Maintainer is hardcoded*
+*-Maintainer is derived from harvest source organisation*
-Currently, the maintainer is hardcoded in the source.
-This as it was not clear how to actually get this dymanically.
+Similarly like in iLAB the harvest source organisation is used.
+For iLAB the harvest source organisation is used as owner organisation of a datapackage.
+FOr EPOS however, the harvest source organisation is used maintainer of the datapackage.
+Consequence of this is that maintainer organisations need to be added to CKAN as organisations.
+Otherwise, it is not possible to add the organisation to a harvest source.
+And consequently use it as maintainer regarding the harvested datapackage.

-        self.package_dict['maintainer'] = 'GFZ Potzdam'
+        self.package_dict['maintainer'] = harvest_source.organisation
-        self.package_dict['maintainer_email'] = 'info@gfz.de'
+        self.package_dict['maintainer_email'] = harvest_source.organisation.email

-*-Special 'package reference' handling *
+*-Specific EPOS 'package reference' handling *
 Within the EPOS application there are 3 types of references regarding a package:

 -supplement to